devansh05/NodeJS_Basics_1/README.md

 # NodeJS_Basics_1
 This is a repo for basics of node js.
-It has Modules, Express File Systems, NPM and more.
+This repo is to learn Modules, Express File Systems, NPM and more.